istio/istio/install/kubernetes/README.md

 ## Directory structure
 This directory contains files needed for installing Istio on a Kubernetes cluster.

-* istio-rbac.yaml - apply this file in the begining to an RBAC enabled cluster
+* updateVersion.sh script can be run to generate installation files
 * istio.yaml - use this file for installation without authentication enabled
 * istio-auth.yaml - use this file for installation with authentication enabled
 * istio-cluster-wide.yaml - use this file for installation cluster-wide with authentication enabled